 4. A random girl on stickers plastered throughout the cities

 This is one of the strangest ones.
 I live in The Hague and have noticed that almost everywhere I went (downtown, the beach, and the suburbs), there was a sticker with what appears to be some type of yearbook-style picture of a young blonde girl.

 I later found out this girl is all grown up now and has an Instagram account (@hetzusje), where she visits the sticker theme and you can even DM her for stickers.
 I mean, c’mon, how weird is that?
 You can’t make this stuff up!

 5. Curtains that are wide open (or no curtains at all)

-I will admit this is not the first I visit this topic, but I keep coming back to it because it simply blows my mind time and time again.
-It deserves a spot on the weird Dutch things because where else in the world can you see everything that goes on inside a house while you walk down the street?
+I will admit this is not the first time I visit this topic, but I keep coming back to it because it simply blows my mind time and time again.
+It deserves a spot on the weird things Dutch people do because where else in the world can you see everything that goes on inside a house while you walk down the street?

 I think it is a combination of “we have nothing to hide” and “everyone keeps their eyes on their own business”.
-Of course, that is not entirely the case for impressionable expats.
+Of course, that is not entirely the case for impressionable internationals.
 It’s very hard not to look inside.

 What are some of the weirdest things you have discovered during your time in the Netherlands?
 Tell us your thoughts in the comments below!